Miserlou/Zappa/README.md

 [![Coverage](https://img.shields.io/coveralls/Miserlou/Zappa.svg)](https://coveralls.io/github/Miserlou/Zappa)
 [![Slack](https://img.shields.io/badge/chat-slack-ff69b4.svg)](https://slackautoinviter.herokuapp.com/)

-Zappa makes it super easy to deploy all Python WSGI applications on AWS Lambda + API Gateway.
+**Zappa** makes it super easy to deploy all Python WSGI applications on AWS Lambda + API Gateway.
 Think of it as "serverless" web hosting for your Python web apps.
+It's great for building server microservices with Flask, and for hosting larger web apps and CMSes with Django.

-That means:
+Using **Zappa** means:

 * **No more** tedious web server configuration!
 * **No more** paying for 24/7 server uptime!